 Organic market share of Amazon

 Amazon’s dominance in ecommerce SEO is, of course, well known.
 However, even Amazon has challenges competing in various beauty market sectors.

 Across the skincare queries that Terakeet examined, Amazon ranked eighth in organic market share.
 In makeup, Amazon ranked slightly better in position five.
-Hair care is where Amazon performed best in Google, with the second highest market share.
+Hair care products is where Amazon performed best in Google, with the second highest market share.

 Beauty industry digital marketing trends